 “There are things you can do to improve sleep for most people, even in your older years,” Vitiello says.
 These are called “sleep habits”, the activities, decisions and behaviors that impact your ability to fall and stay asleep.

 The CDC recommends developing these six healthy sleep habits1:

 - Try to keep a regular schedule for going to bed and waking each day.

-- Avoid caffeine and other stimulants late in the day and drinking liquids near bedtime.
+- Avoid caffeine and other stimulants late in the day and avoid drinking liquids near bedtime.

 - Limit naps, especially in the late afternoon or evening.

 - Ensure your sleeping space is cool and dark (install automatic night lights to avoid fall risk)